Lexington Law Credit Repair features prominently across the Internet as one of the best credit repair companies.

 Lexington Law advertises they can remove virtually anything removable from your credit report.

-What The Firm Can Remove
+What The Firm Can Challenge (and potentially remove)

 What The Firm Cannot Remove